wilsonneto-dev/ai-tools-hub/README.md

 # AI Tools Hub

-> The intention is for creating a hub for you to be able to use it just adding your Open API key, without wrappers. \
+> The intention is to create a hub for you to be able to use it by just adding your Open API key. \
-> It is not intended to be a published app, it is intended to be a local tool.
+> It is not intended to be a published app; it is intended to be a local tool.

 A tool that provides various AI-powered tools for content processing and generation.
 Currently featuring Text-to-Speech conversion with translation capabilities, with plans to expand to more AI tools in the future.